Reviews You Can Rely On

 electric bike - "it doesn't feel like an ebike, it's just a bit easier."

 The range of an electric bike refers to the distance it can travel on a single charge of its battery.
-Different-sized batteries, motor power, rider weight, rider pedaling input, and terrain all contribute to determining how far a bike will travel before its battery is depleted.
+Different battery sizes, motor power, rider weight, rider pedaling input, and terrain all contribute to how far a bike will travel before its battery is depleted.
 Due to these factors and variables, accurately testing and comparing the range of electric bicycles can be a challenge.
 To create a level playing field and minimize external variables as much as possible, we conduct all our range tests on the same course with the same weight rider in similar weather conditions.
 We set the bikes to their highest power setting and load our test rider to an even 180 pounds before each test.
 With the tires at the maximum recommended pressure, we set off using only the throttle, eliminating the variable of rider input to determine the absolute low end of each bike's range potential.
-These bikes can be ridden much further when using their pedal assist modes with a pedaling rider.
+These bikes can be ridden much farther when using their pedal-assist modes with a pedaling rider.

 For testing accuracy, we use the same Garmin Edge 840 GPS-enabled cycling computer to track and log each test ride for consistency.
 For redundancy, we also track each ride with Ride with GPS, Apple Fitness, and Strava.
 These devices track our distance, elevation gain, time, average speed, and maximum speed.
 We then compiled all of our data for more detailed analysis.